 Lower back pain or leg pain, especially around the time of your periods

-The symptoms of endometriosis can impact the patient’s general physical, mental, and social well being.
+The symptoms of endometriosis can impact the patient’s general physical, mental, and social well-being.

 Endometriosis can affect fertility in several ways.
-Most obviously, as the disease progresses, the fallopian tubes get distorted and adhere to the ovary and uterus and the passage of sperm and eggs through the pelvis will be increasingly impaired.
+Most obviously, as the disease progresses, the fallopian tubes get distorted and adhere to the ovary and uterus, and the passage of sperm and eggs through the pelvis will be increasingly impaired.
 You will notice the change in the pelvic environment due to the endometriosis-related inflammation.
-These inflammatory substances and cells weaken the function of both eggs and sperm (fertilization, embryo development and implantation).
+These inflammatory substances and cells weaken the function of both eggs and sperm (fertilization, embryo development, and implantation).
 There is also increasing evidence that with endometriosis the quality and quantity of eggs in women is affected.

 Endometriosis associated pregnancy complications

 Endometriosis always does not regress in pregnancy.
 Data shows a three-fold increase in the incidence of ectopic or tubal pregnancy and a two-fold increase in miscarriages.
-It can cause preterm births, placenta previa, small for date babies, postpartum haemorrhage and ovarian cyst torsion.
+It can cause preterm births, placenta previa, small for date babies, postpartum hemorrhage, and ovarian cyst torsion.